cashubtc/nuts/XX.md

 This document is purely cryptographic, specifying the outputs (`BlindedMessage`) to use, and what is needed to construct and sign and verify the transactions.

-# Overview and terminology
+# Overview and terminology and determinism

 Before defining everything in detail, we summarize the overall flow in order to introduce and clarify terminology.

-Alice, the sender, takes Charlie's public information - such as his public key and the mints and units and keysets that he trusts - and defines the _channel parameters_.
+Alice, the sender, takes Charlie's public information - such as his public key and the mints and units and keysets that he trusts - and she defines the _channel parameters_ including the capacity and the expiry and so on.
 There is a corresponding _channel id_, which is defined deterministically from those parameters and also from a _channel secret_ derived via Diffie Hellman.

+*Determinism*.
+From this point onwards, everything - except the the signatures from the mint and the signatures from both parties - is deterministic and is known to both parties.
+The amounts of the individual outputs and blinding factors in the funding token are a deterministic function of the channel parameters, as are the tweaks that are applied to the public keys of both parties.
+Given a payment amount (the 'balance'), the swap which redistributes the funding token to both parties is deterministic.

 Alice computes the _funding outputs_ , i.e. BlindedMessages, and then pays
 the mint (Bob) via a _swap_ or _mint_ to sign those outputs.